RECAPEM

 • Chest tube thoracostomy refers to the insertion of a standard chest tube, while catheter thoracostomy refers to the insertion of a catheter (eg, pigtail catheter)

-• Seldinger technique is useful for the placement of smaller-bore thoracostomy catheter (media below).
+• Seldinger technique is useful for the placement of smaller-bore thoracostomy catheters (media below).

 • Surgical thoracostomy is used for placement of larger diameter tubes (≥16 French).
-See media below.
+See the media below.

 • Insertion site: See triangle of safety here